fis/AaltoASR/hippu/guide.md

 aaltoasr-rec` to locate them.
 The [Github page][aaltoasr] will hopefully at some point contain detailed documentation of them.

-The form of adaptation supported by the scripts is restricted to a single feature domain CMLLR transformation.
-The underlying toolset also supports model-space MLLR (optionally with a regression tree for multiple transformations per speaker), but training that is beyond the scope of this manual.
-However, any speaker configuration can (in theory) be used with the scripts.
-The speaker identifier used by the scripts is `UNK`.

-To use custom acoustic models, make a local copy of the (very short) `aaltoasr-rec` (or `aaltoasr-align`) script, and have it modify the `aaltoasr.models` list before initializing the `AaltoASR` object.
+A reasonable way to use custom acoustic models is to make a local copy of the (very short) `aaltoasr-rec` (or `aaltoasr-align`) script, and have it modify the `aaltoasr.models` list before initializing the `AaltoASR` object.
 Absolute paths can be used.